uhhuhyeah/diabolical/README.md

 * `pluginLocation`
 	The relative or absolute location of the plugin's src directory.
 Defaults to `/javascripts/diabolical/src/`.
 Note: don't forget that trailing slash!

+* `themeLocation`
+	The relative or absolute location of the your custom theme's css directory.
+Defaults to `/javascripts/diabolical/src/`.
+Note: don't forget that trailing slash!

 * `title`
 	String to be displayed in the `#dialogBox h2`.
 Defaults to an empty string.
 Note, this h2 element is not inside the `#dialogContent` div so this can be set independently of `contentText` or `contentURL`.